bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Partly Cloudy
+- Mostly Clear
-- 38% humidity
+- 35% humidity
 - 13 mph wind
-- 42% cloud cover
+- 24% cloud cover
-- 27 AQI 🟩
+- 25 AQI 🟩
-- 0.89 inches of rain expected in the next 48 hours
+- 0.86 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>